aniketkeshri12/CNN-Image-Classification/README.md

 The trainA.py and trainB.py script is used to train the CNN using the optimizer class with various options that can be specified using command-line arguments.
 Here is a description of the available options.
 The deafult values are set according to what worked best in the wandb sweeps.

-# PART A : Training from Scratch
+# PART A : CNN model Training from Scratch
 Here I , built a small CNN model consisting of 5 convolution layers.
 Each convolution layer would be followed by an activation and a max-pooling layer.
 Then after 5 such conv-activation-maxpool blocks, i have kept one dense layer followed by the output layer containing 10  neurons